 The researchers apparently demonstrated that wearable devices which track both movement and heart rate are more accurate than previously, concluding:

 These results suggest that a wrist worn device with movement and cardiac sensors can be used to determine sleep stages with a reasonable degree of accuracy in normal adult sleepers, but without the cost and artificial sleep environment of a sleep laboratory.
 The reported performance figures are similar or better than previously reported results from non-EEG based sleep staging using combinations of cardiac, respiratory and movement information.

-This research was supported by Fitbit – read into that what you may.
+This research was supported by Fitbit (make your own judgment on that!).
 But it does suggest home sleep trackers might be entering a new era where reliability is concerned.

 Personally, I like Fitbit’s new and improved sleep tracking.
 Even though it’s impossible to say just how accurate it really is yourself, it does seem more accurate than it used to be at least.